 You should look for a tool that will solve those problems 😉

 The common idea is that you should:

-Never underestimate your content during the webinars and what you do afterwards.
-People might talk about you and share your content.
-This will give you more acquisition leverage next time.
+Never underestimate your content during the webinars.
+If you produce something high quality, people might talk it and share your content.
+This will give you more acquisition leverage the next time.

 My personal favorites are :

-They have one thing in common, great execution for promotion and great content.
-No surprise that webinars have become their main source of leads.
+They all have two things in common: solid promotion and great contnet.
+It's no surprise that webinars have become their main source for leads.